8 Ways to Get Rid of Cat Litter Box Smell & Eliminate Odor

 If the clay isn’t working, try some natural solutions like corn or wheat.
 These have a natural scent that can further improve the smell around your cat litter trays.

-There are even some cat litter companies that have partnered up with air freshener companies and have made highly scented litters.
+There are even some cat litter companies that have partnered up with air freshener companies and have made highly scented litter.
 These won’t be to everyone’s liking, but they could mask the scent of cat pee or poop.

 3. Sprinkle Baking Soda